GetSimpl/simpl-android-maven-repo/README.md

 # Simpl Android SDK

+## Version 1.0.13 Release Notes
+1. Fixed bug related with listeners for some edge cases

 ## Version 1.0.12 Release Notes
 1. Update proguard config for the SDK
 2. Removed some overlapping dependency